 Low-maintenance clematis will provide long-lasting blooms.
 While most varieties thrive in sun, some prefer shade, so check the plant tag to ensure proper care.

-- Deadhead spent flowers for continuous blooms.
+- Deadhead spent flowers for continual blooms.

 - Feed with a balanced granular fertilizer in spring and fall.